-PRESIDENT'S LETTER FLEET SAFETY: KICKING LOSS PREVENTION INTO HIGH GEAR KEEPING WARM...AND SAFE: GENERATORS AND ALTERNATIVE HEATING SOURCES

-ROOFTOP HEROES: MAINTAINING COMMERCIAL ROOF DRAINAGE SYSTEMS

-FRANCIS SANTORO RETIRES AFTER 25 YEARS WITH PLM
+PRESIDENT'S LETTER1COMMERIAL AUTO: KICKING RISK MANAGEMENT INTO HIGH GEAR2KEEPING WARM...AND SAFE: GENERATORS AND ALTERNATIVE3HEATING SOURCES3ROOFTOP HEROES: MAINTAINING COMMERCIAL ROOF3DRAINAGE SYSTEMS3FRANCIS SANTORO RETIRES AFTER 25 YEARS WITH PLM4IMPORTANT UPDATE: HOW WE HANDLE NEW BUSINESS4

-THE DOVETAIL: FLEET SAFETY: KICKING LOSS PREVENTION INTO HIGH GEAR
+THE DOVETALL: COMMERCIAL AUTO: KICKING RISK MANAGEMENT INTO HIGH GEAR

-For several years you have heard and read about the problems related to commercial auto insurance and risk management.
-This is an issue that not only affects PLM and you, our customers, but the insurance industry as a whole.
+For several years you have heard and read about the problems related to commercial auto exposures.
+This is an issue that not only affects PLM and its customers, but the insurance industry as a whole.
 Some of the factors affecting the commercial auto loss results are inexperienced drivers, distracted driving, overcrowded roads, increase in road construction, as well as rising medical and repair costs.

-PLM has taken significant actions to improve our commercial auto results, enhancing our loss control assistance for our customers.
-We also have raised rates and tightened our underwriting standards as necessary.
+PLM has taken dramatic actions to improve our commercial auto results through tightening our underwriting standards and enhancing our loss control assistance for our customers.
+We also have raised rates accordingly.